Roadcraft Rebuild Expansion - the first few hours (version tested: PS5)

 There are a couple of other vehicles including another bridgelayer (built on an existing truck chassis this time with a shorter bridge span) but it's not just vehicles that have been enhanced - there are two new sprawling maps chock full of new challenges, infrastructure stuff and goodies to keep you playing for another 450 hours or more.

 Saber has also tweaked a few UX bits and pieces.
 Sadly not all the improvements are good, the new pathfinding for infrastructure route-building missions is horrible and seems to have some serious jaggies / lag to it, which makes building effective routes even trickier than before (and it wasn't exactly easy before the tweaks).
+I also don't like that you can't seem to cancel these once they're completed, they either run their course or continue running indefinitely, which means you have to get a bit more canny about your pathbuilding and planning if several routes clash with each other.

 Overall though it's well worth the extra £12 just to get those two extra maps and all those vehicle enhancements (and the bridge tank is a lot of fun, admittedly, I mean who ISN'T going to lay a bridge from a road to the roof of a building just for shits and giggles).
+Some of the level missions introduce new game mechanics (such as 'fragile' cargo which, when damaged, robs you of a bonus amount of money).
+The levels are really well designed, and do bring even more gameplay into what is already a very long and rewarding game experience.

 Roadcraft is far and away my game of the year, and though Saber don't often hit the mark with some of the updates and changes, there's more on the way and it seems they're committed to making Roadcraft even cooler in future, so stay tuned and see what else they come up with.